lyanco/mailto-obfuscator/README.md

 # mailto-obfuscator
-Hide mailto links from spambots, show them to real people
+Hide mailto links from spambots, show them to real people.

 This script has been running on a publicly accessible web site since 2014 and has yet to receive a single automated spam message.
 It works because most spambot crawlers are too lazy or resource-constrained to execute JS, they just look for low hanging fruit mailtos in the page source.